ricardoamaro/drupal8-docker-app/README.md

 drupal8-docker-app
 ==================

 This repo contains a recipe for making a Docker container running Drupal8, using Linux, Apache, MySQL, Memcache and SSH.
+You can also use it on the Drupal Sprints for quickly starting working on your Drupal8 git repo.
 To use it, make sure you first [Install Docker](https://docs.docker.com/installation/).

-#Quick 3 step instructions:
+# Quick 3 step instructions for single run:

 ## 1 - Install docker:
 https://docs.docker.com/installation/